JeremyOlds/fs-journal/notes/02-css.md

 background size: sets the size of the background. background position: sets the position of the background. can be adjusted with %
 background-repeat:
+overflow - if anything overflows on the designated axis it creates a scroll bar. determine the axis with x or y and auto is the parameter.